mozilla/chromeless/packages/jetpack-core/docs/api-utils.md

 *`privateConstructor`*`.prototype`.
 Instances returned from *C* are therefore instances of both *C* and *`privateConstructor`*.

+Additionally, the constructor of each instance returned from *C* is *C*.

 Instances returned from *C* are automatically memory tracked using `memory.track` under the bin name *`privateConstructor`*`.name`.